madsjulia/Mads.jl/docs/src/Getting_Started.md

 ### Installation without plotting modules

-MADS uses Gadfly and matplotlib for plotting.
+MADS uses Gadfly and Compose for its built-in plotting functions.
 To avoid using these modules, set the following environmental variable:

 ```bash